CSR/SustainabilityCSR ・ Sustainability

 (Risks)

-In both 2030 and 2050, under the 1.5°C scenario, due to the introduction of policies and regulations such as carbon taxes and restrictions on the use of fossil fuels, there is a risk of increased costs in the corrugated container and display carton business, which uses fossil fuels as boiler fuel, and in the transportation and logistics business, which uses fossil fuels as truck fuel.
+In both 2030 and 2050, under the 1.5℃ scenario, the introduction of carbon tax policies poses a risk of increased costs in the Corrugated Container and Display Carton Business, which uses fossil fuels as boiler fuel, and in the Transportation and Logistics Business, which uses fossil fuels as truck fuel.

 (Opportunities)